Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 ## $\texttt{Classes}$

-A class is to a car factory as an object is to a car.
+A `class` is to a car factory as an object is to a car.
 Classes define the behavior of a type of object.
-They contain variables and functions that are inherent to the class.
+They contain variables and functions that are inherent to the `class`.

 ### $\texttt{Class Definition}$

-A class is usually defined with two keywords `private` and `public` and the content in these two keywords.
+A `class` is usually defined with two keywords `private` and `public` and the content in these two keywords.

 ```cpp
 class myclass {